mogw/ImbueBlog/README.md

-# Build a blog using Nest.js, Vue.js and MongoDB
+# Imbue Blog

-Application repo for a simple blog application built with Nest.js, Vue.js and MongoDB.
+A simple blog application built with Nest.js, Vue.js and MongoDB.

 ## Getting Started
 This prototype is divided into two separate sections.
 Namely the Backend ( Built with Nest.js) and the frontend